Hans Christian Hagedorn: Career

 Hagedorn joined forces with Nobel laureate August Krogh (1874–1949) to obtain rights for insulin production in the Nordic countries from Frederick Banting and Charles Best of Toronto.

 In 1923 they formed Nordisk Insulinlaboratorium, and in 1926 with August Krogh he obtained a Danish royal charter as a non-profit foundation.

 In the 1930s he became interested in modifying the absorption rate of insulin.
 He was aware that contaminating proteins slowed the absorption of insulin into the bloodstream, but these caused irritation and side effects.
 Thus he searched for a protein that would not cause any irritation.
 He came upon protamine, a protein isolated from fish sperm.
-Hagedorn discovered that the addition of protamine to insulin caused the insulin to form microscopic clumps.
-These clumps took longer to dissolve into the bloodstream.
+Hagedorn discovered that the addition of protamine to insulin caused the insulin to form microscopic needles.
+These needles took longer to dissolve into the bloodstream.
 Protamine zinc insulin (PZI) was first created in 1936 and neutral protamine Hagedorn (NPH) insulin in 1946.
 NPH insulin is the complex of protamine and insulin at neutral pH (7.0).
 It is one of the earliest examples of engineering drug delivery.

 Legacy

 The Hagedorn Prize

 The Hagedorn Prize, named after Hans Christian Hagedorn, celebrates achievements in the understanding and treatment of diabetes.
 Hagedorn's work significantly advanced the quality of insulin production and diabetes care, making this award a tribute to his legacy in the field.
-The Hagedorn Prize is recognised as the most prestigious award in Internal Medicine in Denmark.
+The Hagedorn Prize is recognised as the most prestigious award in Internal Medicine in Denmark..
+Hagedorn died in 1971 at age 83.